 Figure 90 —Slot Structure field format

+The TDD Slot i Start subfield, 1 ≤ i ≤ M, indicates the start time, in microseconds, of the ith TDD slot relative to the beginning of each TDD interval.

 The TDD Slot i Duration subfield, 1 ≤ i ≤ M, indicates the duration, in microseconds, of the ith TDD slot in each TDD interval.

+The Number of TDD Intervals subfield indicates the time duration the slot structure holds, in units of number of TDD intervals.

+The TDD Interval Duration subfield indicates the TDD interval duration in microseconds.

 TGay Editor: Replace Figure 122 with the following: (P228)